najwaWali/dog_breeds_classifier_CNN/README.md

 7. Test Your Algorithm

-Detailed report is found in [the notebook](https://github.com/najwaWali/dog_breeds_classifier_CNN/blob/master/dog_app.ipynb). feel free to use the given notebook to improve or re-train the model.
+Detailed report is found in [the notebook](https://github.com/najwaWali/dog_breeds_classifier_CNN/blob/master/dog_app.ipynb). feel free to use the notebook to improve or re-train the model.

 ### Dataset
 - Download the [dog dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/lfw.zip).
 Unzip the folder and place it in this project's home directory, at the location `/dogImages`.